-Save money by visiting at "off-peak" times.
+Save money by visiting at "off-peak" times or less expensive days.
 The pass can help make your day much more enjoyable if you are visiting during a peak time.
 But if you purchase the Universal Studios Hollywood Express non-peak ticket, you can save money.
 Some other affordable time-saving tips include the following:

 - Staying until park closing.

 - Utilizing Child Switch (where available).

 - Using Single Rider for rides such as Revenge of the Mummy — The Ride, Transformers: The Ride — 3D, Juarassic World — The Ride, Harry Potter and the Forbidden Journey and Flight of the Hippogriff.

-- Using the Virtual Line (via the free Universal Studios Hollywood app) for Secret Life of Pets: Off the Leash!
+- Using the Virtual Line (via the free Universal Studios Hollywood app or distribution machines) for Secret Life of Pets: Off the Leash!
 (You can skip the exterior line for this ride with Universal Express, and also skip some of the indoor queue.)

 Upgrade in the park.

 If you are really not sure if a Universal Studios Hollywood Express Pass is for you, or you already have your ticket or an annual pass without Express access, you can take a chance on upgrading in the park.
 Express tickets can sell out on crowded days.
 On a summer day, we noticed that it was up to $130 to upgrade to a Universal Express ticket for one-time use for each ride.
 Other days, it is about $69-$150.
 No matter how you bought your park ticket, you can purchase an upgrade in the park.
 The cost to upgrade is the same for everyone.

 The price may vary — even throughout the day!
 If you are finding higher waits in the afternoon, on some days Universal may drop the price after 3:30 p.m.
 So definitely check back if you want to upgrade in the afternoon.
 You can't count on it being available, but it's worth looking into.
 You can purchase and upgrade in the Upper Lot at the Box Office or at a kiosk at the bottom of the escalator in the Lower Lot.